huoguoml/huoguoml/README.md

 Our docs are built on every push, merge, and release of the master branch.

-## Contributing

-We welcome all kinds of contributions from the open-source community, individuals and partners.
-We owe our success to your active involvement.

 ## Contributors

-We happily welcome contributions to HuoguoML.
+We happily welcome all kinds of contributions to HuoguoML.
 Please see our [contribution guide](CONTRIBUTING.md]) for details.

 ## License